blikblum/marionette.routing/docs/lazyload.md

 The route definitions can be loaded dynamically allowing the bundler to do "code splitting"

 It can be accomplished with a function that returns a ES promise which resolves to a Route class.
-This function must be assigned to routeClass option or to a childRoutes key in a parent route
+This function must be assigned to class option or to a childRoutes key in a parent route

 Example extracted from [Marionette Wires Revisited](https://github.com/blikblum/marionette-wires-revisited):